Food insecurity and hunger in the United States: Race and ethnicity

 Minority groups are affected by hunger to far greater extent than the Caucasian population in the United States.
 According to research conducted by Washington University in St. Louis on food insufficiency by race, 11.5% of Whites experience food insufficiency compared to 22.98% of African Americans, 16.67% of American Indians, and 26.66% of Hispanics when comparing each racial sample group.

 Feeding America reports that 29% of all Hispanic children and 38% of all African American children received emergency food assistance in 2010.
 White children received more than half the amount of emergency food assistance with 11% receiving aid.
-However, Hispanic household are less likely to have interaction with SNAP than other ethnic groups and received assistance from the program.
+However, Hispanic households are less likely to have interaction with SNAP than other ethnic groups and received assistance from the program.

+Ethnic Minorities

+Food insecurity can disproportionately affect certain people such as ethnic minorities.
+According to a 2017 study on the interactions between race and food security, Black and Latino people experience 12.7% higher food insecurity rates and a USDA 2015 study reports food insecurity rates that are 2.5 times higher than White people.
+In 2018, non-Hispanic black people experienced almost three times the level of severe food insecurity that non-Hispanic White people did.
+Immigrants are another group more likely to face food security challenges.
+Studies conducted in California, Illinois, Texas, Los Angeles, Oregon, and Iowa have shown elevated rates of food insecurity among immigrant families and individuals.
+50% of Latino immigrant families in California, and 40% of Cambodian, and Vietnamese immigrant families in California, Illinois, and Texas report levels of food insecurity.

+Minority groups are more likely to face socioeconomic obstacles than non-minority people contributing to higher levels of food insecurity.
+For one, poverty is a major contributor to insecurity and since poverty disproportionately affects Black and Latino people in America, they are at a higher risk.
+When looking at gender as another variable, Black women have the highest rates of poverty among all racial groups contributing to higher rates of insecurity.

 Black

 In the same survey during 2018 it displays a racial disparity between hunger, and food insecurity.
 For Blacks 21.2% experience food insecurity.
-This becomes alarming when comparing poverty rates for Blacks to Whites with data displaying the highest groups to experience food insecurity is those that experience the most severe poverty (9% of which African-Americans live in deep poverty conditions).
+This becomes alarming when comparing poverty rates for Blacks to Whites with data displaying the highest groups to experience food insecurity are those that experience the most severe poverty (9% of which African-Americans live in deep poverty conditions).
 In continuation and for further support "The 10 counties with the highest food insecurity rates in the nation are at least 60% African-American.
 Seven of the ten counties are in Mississippi".
 This depicts the intersectionality of socio-economic and race to display the greatest food insecurity.